Delta police arrest 6 over killing of Prince, 2 police officers

 “Also on the 07/09/2021 at about 0420hrs DPO Ovwian Aladja received a distress call that armed robbers were operating at Obogo community.

 “One locally made pistol with one live cartridge were recovered.
-An investigation is ongoing.”
+Investigation is ongoing.”